leonbork/pango/README.md

-# Pango Automation Interview Questions
+# Pango Automation Interview Answer
 ## Weather Discrepancy Analyzer

 This project collects and compares current temperature and “feels like” data from two sources — the OpenWeatherMap API and the timeanddate.com website — for 20 global cities.
 The data is stored in a local SQLite database, analyzed for discrepancies, and output as a CSV report with summary statistics.